-A Crown Roast of Pork is two loin rib racks joined together to make a circle.
-Every two or three bones, a partial cut is made to give the meat flexibility to bend.
+The two racks are then joined together to make a circle.
+Every two or three bones, a partial cut is made to give the meat flexibility to bend in forming the circle.
 The ends are stitched together with string.

-The ribs project upwards all around like the pointy bits on a crown.
-The hollow in the centre can be stuffed.
+The rib bones project upwards all around like the pointy bits on a crown.
+The hollow in the centre is usually stuffed.

-Cook a Crown Roast of pork in an uncovered pan in the oven at 350 F / 175 C for 20 minutes per pound.
+Cook a crown roast of pork in an uncovered pan in the oven at 175 C (350 F) for 20 minutes per 1/2 kg (pound.)

 This is a relatively expensive joint of meat; consider using an instant read meat thermometer so that you’re not tempted to dry it out through overcooking.
-The roast is cooked when the internal temperature hits 160 F / 71 C.
+The roast is cooked when the internal temperature hits 71 C (160 F).